InputBlackBoxOutput/Line_Art_Creator/README.md

 8. Invert the pixels in the image
 <img src="images/readme/7_inverted.png" height="300">

+#### After all the above image processing we get the lines of the line art
 ### Made with lots of ⏱️, 📚 and ☕ by InputBlackBoxOutput